Evangelos-Karavas/Neural-Networks-For-Human-Gait-Prediction/README.md

 ## 3. ROS2 Control
 All the Neural Network Models created in this project were used for the joint angle control of a lower-limb exoskeleton.
-It's a beta simulation for the exoskeleton to be used to children with cerebral palsy.
+It's a not finished simulation for an exoskeleton to be used on children with cerebral palsy.

-For more information look at the project [Exo-suit-control ](https://github.com/Evangelos-Karavas/Exo-suit-control)
+For more information look at the project [ROS2-Lower-Limb-Exoskeleton-Control ](https://github.com/Evangelos-Karavas/ROS2-Lower-Limb-Exoskeleton-Control)